AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-develop-deploy-workflow.md

 ---
 # Pro project workflow

 The Pro project includes a single Git repository with a Global `master` and three main environments: the **Integration** environment for development and testing, the **Staging** environment for testing with all services, and the **Production** environment for launching and maintaining your live site.
+These environments are read-only, accepting deployed code changes from branches pushed from your local workspace.
 See [Pro architecture](pro-architecture.md) for an overview.

->[!NOTE]
->The cloud environment is read-only - in order to make any changes to the files on the server that are not in a [writable disk mount](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/app/properties/properties.html?lang=en#mounts), you will have to follow the development and deployment workflow.

 The following graphic demonstrates the Pro develop and deploy workflow, which uses a simple, git-branching approach.
 You [develop](#development-workflow) code using an Active branch based on the Integration environment branch, _pushing_ and _pulling_ code changes to and from your remote, Active branch.
 You deploy verified code by _merging_ the remote branch to the base branch, which activates an automated [build and deploy](#deployment-workflow) process for that environment.